fullmetalfenix/headless-wordpress-skeleton/README.md

 # headless-wordpress-skeleton
 Barebones two file headless wordpress setup using react via cdn that should take only a minute or two to set up.

+## Step One:
+drop the 'react-stuff' folder into the current theme folder * (remember what theme you chose to drop it in for the next step)

+ *Why did I do it this way?
+Because then I can go into the wordpress dash and edit my application code in the theme editor.
+This is just to play around with for now so I like the option to do everything through the WP admin area

-## Step one:
+## Step Two:
-drop the index.html in the root folder
+drop the index.html in the root folder - change the script tag to add your site url where it says `<your-site>` and change to `<your-theme>` to your theme name from your last step.
  - CDN for React / Babel included
  - Application container